Updated: Jan 2, 2009

 Anterior Cruciate Ligament Pathology

-Knee, Anterior Cruciate Ligament Injuries (MRI)
+Anterior Cruciate Ligament (ACL) MRI

 Like all ligaments, the anterior cruciate ligament (ACL) is composed of type I collagen.
 The ultrastructure of a ligament is close to that of tendons, but the fibers in a ligament are more variable and have a higher elastin content.
 Ligaments receive their blood supply from their insertion sites.
 The vascularity within a ligament is uniform, and each ligament contains mechanoreceptors and free nerve endings that are hypothesized to aid in stabilizing the joint.
 Avulsion of ligaments generally occurs between the unmineralized and mineralized fibrocartilage layers.
 The more common ACL tear, however, is a midsubstance tear.
 This type of tear occurs primarily as the ligament is transected by the pivoting lateral femoral condyle.

 Epidemiologic studies estimate that approximately 1 in 3000 individuals sustains an ACL injury each year in the United States.
-This figure corresponds to an overall injury rate approaching 200,000 injuries annually.
+This figure corresponds to an overall injury rate approaching 200,000 injuries annually.[4]
 This estimate is low for women, because ACL injury rates are estimated to be 2-8 times higher in women than in men participating in the same sports.
-The average cost for surgical repair of an ACL tear is approximately $11,500.
-If all ACL injuries were repaired, the associated expenditure for 100,000 procedures would eclipse $2 billion annually.

 Not a single report of mortality was found in 6 different studies examining the morbidity and mortality of anterior cruciate ligament repair.
 The total number of patients in these combined studies was 363.
 Morbidity was divided into 5 classes.
 The first class included patients who were symptomatic with activities of daily living (ADL).
 The second class included patients who were able to perform all ADL.
 Patients in the third class were able to perform mildly stressful sports (eg, jogging, swimming, biking, cross-country skiing).
 The fourth class included patients who were able to perform moderately stressful sports, including baseball, alpine skiing, racquet sports, dance, and lacrosse.
 The last class included patients who returned to perfect health and were capable of performing very stressful sports, such as soccer, basketball, football/rugby, volleyball, gymnastics, and hockey.
 Postsurgery status of patients was as follows: